Iverum/json-api-server/README.md

       validate: {
         isUrl: true
       }
-    }, // More options can be added to allow for validation of the attribute.
-These all come from [Sequelize](http://sequelize.readthedocs.io/en/latest/docs/models-definition/#validations)
+    }, // More options can be added to allow for validation of the attribute
     superSecretMetadata: {
       type: jsonApiServer.Sequelize.STRING,
       omit: true // Attributes you'd like to leave out of the server responses can be omitted